 The District belongs to the Public Entities Pool of Ohio (PEP), a risk-sharing pool available to Ohio local governments.
 PEP provides property and casualty coverage for its members.
-American Risk Pooling Consultants, Inc. (ARPCO), a division of York Insurance Services Group, Inc. (York), functions as the administrator of PEP and provides underwriting, claims, loss control, risk management, and reinsurance services for PEP.
-PEP is a member of the American Public Entity Excess Pool (APEEP), which is also administered by ARPCO.
+York Insurance Services Group, Inc. (York) functions as the administrator of PEP and provides underwriting, claims, loss control, risk management, and reinsurance services for PEP.
+PEP is a member of the American Public Entity Excess Pool (APEEP), which is also administered by York.
 Member governments pay annual contributions to fund PEP.
 PEP pays judgments, settlements and other expenses resulting from covered claims that exceed the members' deductibles.